 The key to NOMS is the use of ASHA's Functional Communication Measures (FCMs).
 FCMs are a series of disorder specific seven-point rating scales designed to describe the change in an individual's functional communication, swallowing, or cognitive/memory abilities over the course of treatment.

-"We are extremely proud of our Speech-Language Pathology team here at Amedisys for achieving this level of high quality care for our patients," said Dr. David Hutchings, CCC-SLP.D., the Senior Managing Director of Rehabilitation for Amedisys.
-"Helping our patients recover their ability to swallow, remove feeding tubes, and to improve communication and memory deficits is extremely rewarding.
-Our team of 400 Speech-Language Pathologists across the country is honored to work for an organization that values this important healthcare practice," he concluded.
+“We are extremely proud of our more than 400 Speech-Language Pathologists here at Amedisys for achieving this level of high quality care for our patients,” said Dr. David Hutchings, CCC-SLP.D., the Senior Managing Director of Rehabilitation for Amedisys.
+“Helping our patients recover their ability to swallow, remove feeding tubes, and to improve communication and memory deficits is extremely rewarding.”

 Amedisys’ Speech-Language Pathology program has proven clinical outcomes which include reduced risk of aspiration pneumonia; increased ability to eat and swallow; reduced need for feeding tubes; increased weight and nutrition status; improved ability to communicate wants and needs; and enhanced memory and cognitive functions or learned compensation techniques.